 You can easily keep yourself entertained wandering the Strip – watch the gondoliers at the Venetian, walk across the Brooklyn Bridge at New York New York, see the pyramids at the Luxor, visit the botanical gardens at the Bellagio, check out the vintage neon casino signs on Fremont Street in Old Vegas, or pose by the Las Vegas sign (south of Mandalay Bay on the Strip).

 There are also free attractions inside the casinos.
 The Westgate Las Vegas Resort & Casino has a bronze statue of Elvis in their lobby you can visit and take photos with.
 The Flamingo has a Wildlife Habitat, which is home to flamingos and other exotic birds, fish and turtles in 15 acres of gardens.
 The Silverton Casino has a huge tropical aquarium, complete with tropical fish and swimming mermaids.
 And the Cosmopolitan has its own modern art collection.
 Away from the casinos, the Las Vegas Pinball Hall of Fame is free to enter and you just pay 25–50¢ per game.

 If you’re in the city on the first Friday of the month, Downtown Las Vegas’ art district hosts a First Friday event.
 Over 100 local artists display and sell their work on the streets and there’s also live music, street performers, food carts and art lessons for kids.
 The event runs from 6pm–11pm and there’s parking nearby plus a shuttle bus service connecting it to Fremont Street.

 If you plan to do a lot of paid attractions, it might be worth investing in a city pass.
-The Las Vegas Pass costs $89 for one day up to $270 for five days and covers over 50 attractions, including Siegfried & Roy’s Secret Garden, the Mob Museum, Stratosphere observation deck, Voodoo zip line, High Roller wheel and Madame Tussauds.
+The Las Vegas Pass costs $257 for two days up to $499 for five days and covers over 60 attractions, including Siegfried & Roy’s Secret Garden, the Mob Museum, the Stratosphere observation deck, Voodoo zip line, High Roller wheel and Madame Tussauds.
 It also includes trips out of Vegas to the Hoover Dam, Grand Canyon West and a cruise on Lake Mead.